 Introduction

 Nowadays, companies need transparency throughout their supply chains.
-The World Economic Forum's report on digital traceability provides a framework for comprehending how traceability helps facilitate the transition to more sustainable practices and produces better results for the firm and increased competitiveness.
-Additionally, it describes the four phases necessary for a successful traceability effort: linking sustainability and corporate goals to traceability, establishing an ecosystem for collaboration throughout the value chain and implementing crucial enablers like utilizing both technologies.
+The World Economic Forum’s report on digital provides a framework for comprehending how traceability helps facilitate the transition to more sustainable practices and produces better results for the firm and increased competitiveness.
+Additionally, it describes the four phases necessary for a successful traceability effort: linking and corporate goals to traceability, establishing an ecosystem for collaboration throughout the and implementing crucial enablers like data utilizing both technologies.

 Traceability – a means of increasing sustainability and competitiveness